vishalkumarchaudhary/connect4/cricket/README.md

-# Connect4 implementation for Alpha Zero General
+# Cricket implementation for Alpha Zero General

 Alpha-zero general implementation of connect4.
 Neural network architecture was copy-pasted from the game of Othello, so could likely be improved.